stmilne/icds_docs/docs/03_data.md

 ### rsync

-RSYNC SHOULD NOT BE USED WITH NEARLINE!

 `rsync` is a utility that can be used to copy files and for keeping files the same on different systems as a rudimentary version control system.
+The benefit to using `rsync` over `scp` is that `rsync` will only copy the files that were not successfully synced or have been changed since the previous run.

+** NOTE: `rsync` should NOT be used with Nearline/archival storage.
+Doing so can cause poor performance for all users. **

+Using the `rsync` utility follows a similar format as `scp`.
+To transfer file(s) from a remote host to local storage:
+`$ rsync <user id>@<host>:/path/to/source/file /path/to/target/file`

+And to transfer files from local storage to a remote host:

+To transfer a local directory to Roar, the command would look like:
+`$ rsync ./directory user_id@submit.hpc.psu.edu:/storage/work/user_id`

+Helpful flags or options for `rsync` include:
+ - `-a` : archive - allows synchronization of a complete directory

-The benefit to using `rsync` over `scp` is that if an `scp` is stopped for any reason (poor wireless connection, large files, etc) the restart will begin as if no files were copied over.
-The `rsync` utility will only copy the files that were not successfully moved over in the previous command.
-Once you have SSH access between two machines, you can synchronize dir1 folder ( home directory in this example) from local to a remote computer by using syntax:
+Once you have SSH access
+between two machines, you can synchronize dir1 folder ( home directory in this example) from local to a remote computer by using syntax: